quetal-justin/Pippen/README.md

 ## Goal

-Our goal in this project is to convert an PGM image into a PPM image.
+Our goal in this project is to convert an PNG image into a PPM image.

 ## Steps